mimoLive organizes sources like video devices, audio devices, static images, multimedia files, presentations of a project in one place.

-Sources of any type are listed in the left column of your mimoLive document window, e.g. video devices, audio devices, static images, movies, and lots of others described below.
-Here you learn how to add, configure and use sources.
+Input Sources of any type are listed in the left column of your mimoLive document window

-If you want to add an image or a movie to your repository you can drag and drop the file right from the Finder to the Sources Repository.
+If you want to add an image or a movie to your sources repository you can drag and drop the file right from the Finder.

 You can hold down the “alt” key ⌥ on the keyboard to switch to “Path Reference” indicated by the “arrow” icon next to the mouse cursor.
-This will save the absolut path for the file rather than file itself.
+This will save the absolute path for the file rather than the file itself.

 You are able to switch the storing option later on with the popup in the source settings panel:

 Besides media files, there are many special sources you can add to mimoLive’s Source Repository.
 Those special sources are described on their own documentation pages but are listed below for you as an overview.

 To add a new source to the Sources Repository follow the following procedure: